Dates: April 20-21 2019

 Game Experience Points:

 After each game you will rate your opponent using the following system.
 Your game experience score is based on the ratings given by your five opponents.
-Your maximum score for
+Your maximum score for this is 25.

 Favourite Game Votes:

 After your last game we will ask you to rank the top 3 players you played over the

 weekend.
 Your first place vote will get 5 points, your 2nd place 3 points and your 3rd place 1 point.

 A ‘Sports’ score will be determined from your game experience votes and favourite game votes as follows: